-A rag wreath is a simple and frugal DIY decor project that even kids can do.
+Want to learn how to make a wreath?
+A rag wreath is a simple and frugal DIY decor project that even kids can make.
 You can make them for everyday use or use them for Christmas decor.
 One of the wreaths featured in this post used the fabric I was given from Andover.

-A few years ago I made one using Little House on the Prairie fabric from Andover.
-I’m a big Litle House on the Prairie fan and have read several of the books and watched every episode of the show multiple times.
+A few years ago, I made one using Little House on the Prairie fabric from Andover.
+I’m a big Little House on the Prairie fan and have read several of the books and watched every episode of the show multiple times.

 How to Make a Rag Wreath

-I ordered a bundle of 6 fat quarters and that worked perfectly.
-The set I ordered on Etsy is no longer available but there are some similar ones.
-I love using Etsy for fat quarters because you can find some really great bundles and they are affordable.
+I ordered a bundle of 6 fat quarters, and that worked perfectly.
+The set I ordered on Etsy is no longer available, but there are some similar ones.
+I love using Etsy for fat quarters because you can find some great bundles, and they are affordable.

-These wreaths are very easy to make, you are just cutting fabric strips and tying them to a wire wreath form so you can whip up several pretty easily.
-You can also use scrap fabric found at thrift stores and a wire hanger shaped in a circle to make it really cheap.
+These wreaths are very easy to make; you are just cutting fabric strips and tying them to a wire wreath form, so you can whip up several pretty easily.
+You can also use scrap fabric found at thrift stores and a wire hanger shaped in a circle to make it cheap.

 Halloween Rag Wreath